-I. Main Experiment: Design
+2 Main Experiment: Design

-A. Experimental Design
+2.1 Experimental Design

-To organize thoughts and help guide our design, we present a simple model of labor supply and stigma in online Appendix A, following the intuition from Bursztyn, Egorov, and Fiorin (forthcoming).
+To organize thoughts and help guide our design, in Appendix A we present a simple model of labor supply and stigma, following the intuition from Bursztyn, Egorov, and Fiorin (2017).
 If married Saudi men believe that a large share of other men are opposed to WWOH and if they care to a great extent about their social image, they may end up not letting their wives work outside the home, despite the fact that most would prefer to allow their wives to work if the behavior were not observable.
 However, our model predicts that correcting perceptions about the opinions of others leads to drastic changes in the share of men willing to let their wives work outside the home.